2DGD-F0TH/2DGD_F0TH/chapters/013_Algorithms.md

 On the left we can see how we calculate the Manhattan distance, on the right you can notice how all the "possibly shortest" alternative paths have the same Manhattan distance.

-Since all "possibly shortest" paths between two points have the same Manhattan distance, this guarantees us that the algorithm will never overestimate, which is required for this heuristic to be considered "admissible".
+Since all "possibly shortest" paths between two points have the same Manhattan distance, this guarantees us that the algorithm will never overestimate (all the other paths will be longer, so the Manhattan distance will underestimate the cost), which is required for this heuristic to be considered "admissible".

 \code{algorithms/manhattan_distance}{Example code calculating the Manhattan distance on a 2D grid}